proceduretech/careers/software-engineer(api).md

 ![Procedure][logo]

-# Software Engineer (Mumbai) | Django/Spring | Experience 2-4 years
+# Software Engineer (Mumbai) | Django/Spring Boot | Experience 2-4 years

-Here at The Procedure, we celebrate people.
+Here at Procedure, we celebrate people.
 We respect their ambitions and beliefs.
-With a team of 16, we drive business process automation with a goal to make human friendly softwares accessible to larger sections of society.
+With a team of passionate engineers, we drive business process automation with a goal to make human friendly softwares accessible to larger sections of society.

 ## Key Responsibilities

-- Work directly with our clients in conjunction with Business Development & Client Servicing to understand their business process.
+- Work directly for **Procedure** or **one of the associate companies** in conjunction with Business Development & Client Servicing to understand their business process.
 We're big on value addition; incremental or disruptive.
-- Designing, building, testing and documenting software and web applications in **Django** or **Spring**
+- Designing, building, testing and documenting software and web applications in **Django** or **Spring Boot**
 - Proactively write clean code, optimize code, write tests, review peer code
 - Identify production and non-production application issues
 - Iterate quickly based on client feedback